mattermost/docs/source/messaging/organizing-conversations.rst

 .. image:: ../images/crt-new-unread-threads.png
    :alt: A dot on threads in a channel indicates unread replies.

-Follow Threads and Messages
+Follow threads and messages
 ---------------------------

 You can follow particular messages and threads so that any reply activity triggers `notifications <https://docs.mattermost.com/messaging/managing-account-settings.html#notifications>`__.
 Follow or unfollow any thread, at any time, by toggling the thread’s **Follow/Following** indicator, or by accessing the **More Actions** menu.

 .. image:: ../images/crt-following-thread.png
    :alt: Follow threads to stay updated on replies.